 5. Be Ready to Respond

-If you are not choosing to use Fulfilled by Amazon, be ready to check your emails daily (if not more often.)
+If you are not choosing to use Fulfilled by Amazon, be ready to check your Seller account frequently.
 Buyers will have questions even before they buy, and — after a purchase is made — there will be more inquiries to address.
-Issues such as tracking errors, broken product, or confusion about how an item work will all be directed to you.
+Issues such as tracking errors, broken products, or confusion about how an item works will all be directed to you.
 While this may seem like a bit of a burden, it’s part of being a business, and it’s far better to have questions coming to you (which can then be resolved) then get negative reviews that you can’t respond to effectively.
 Always make it easy to contact your business during regular business hours (and weekends and evenings are even better.)